ibm-functions/shell/docs/dev/README.md

 If you see the Shell open up, then you are ready to go.
 For the most part, any edits to UI code can be incorporated into that running instance by simply reloading the Shell, as you would a browser window;
-e.g. Command+R on MacOS, or Control+R on Windows and Linux.
+e.g. Command+R on macOS, or Control+R on Windows and Linux.
 This allows you to quickly edit and debug changes, without slow rebuild and restart steps.